Fully chaotic conservative models for some torus homeomorphisms: The essential factor

 \paragraph{\textbf{Rotation in the quotient.}} Recall that from the classical definition, given a standard plane torus $\mathbb{T}^2$, we say that $v = (v_1,v_2) \in \rho(\widehat{f})$ if and only if there exist $\wh z_k \in \R^2$, $n_k \to + \infty$ such that

-Note that this is equivalent to \textit{counting the intersections} with the canonical generators $\gamma^{\downarrow}, \gamma{\rightarrow}$, that is, if we define $\widehat{\gamma}_k$ to be a curve from $\widehat{z}_k$ to $\widehat{f}^{n_k}(\widehat{z}_k)$ in general position respect to the infinite lifts $\widehat{\gamma}^{\downarrow}, \widehat{\gamma}_{\rightarrow}$, and take $\gamma_k = \wh \pi(\wh \gamma_k)$ its projection to the torus, then
+Note that this is equivalent to \textit{counting the intersections} with the canonical generators $\gamma^{\downarrow}, \gamma^{\rightarrow}$, that is, if we define $\widehat{\gamma}_k$ to be a curve from $\widehat{z}_k$ to $\widehat{f}^{n_k}(\widehat{z}_k)$ in general position respect to the infinite lifts $\widehat{\gamma}^{\downarrow}, \widehat{\gamma}^{\rightarrow}$, and take $\gamma_k = \wh \pi(\wh \gamma_k)$ its projection to the torus, then

 where $\wedge$ denotes the classical intersection number with sign between two curves.
-This allows to understand rotation, which is more of a topological quantity rather than metric, for a homeomorphism of any torus, in particular for $\text{T}^2$.
+This allows us to understand rotation, which is more of a topological quantity than a metric one, for a homeomorphism of any torus, in particular for $\text{T}^2$.
 Note that this notion is well defined, as the quotient yields the same result for the whole dynamically bounded class of $\widehat{z}_k$.

 \begin{proposition} Let $\wh f$ be a lift of $f \in \mathrm{Homeo}_{0}(\mathbb{T}^2)$ with $\textnormal{int}(\rho(f)) \neq \varnothing$, and let $g$ be its essential factor.
 Then,